The End of Liberalism

 The End of Liberalism: The Second Republic of the United States is a non-fiction book by Theodore J. Lowi and is considered a modern classic of political science.
 Originally published in 1969 (under the title The End of Liberalism, with no subtitle), the book was revised for a second edition in 1979 with the political developments of the 1970s taken into consideration.
-The book examines the developments of government during the years between its publishing and the Great Depression.
+The book examines the developments of government during the years between the Great Depression and its publishing date.

 Summary

-In this book Lowi proposes that classical liberalism and capitalism have died as a public philosophy and have been replaced by interest group liberalism.
+Lowi proposes that classical liberalism and capitalism have died as a public philosophy and have been replaced by interest group liberalism.
 Lowi goes on to explore the flaws and consequences of interest group liberalism.
 Lowi argues that the government has grown too large due to Congress assuming power and delegating authority to administrative agencies rather than coming up with a solution to problems within congress.
 He suggests that American politics has become controlled by interest groups in which politicians associate.
 Lowi contends that, because of this, the United States has entered into what he calls "The Second Republic".
 He then suggests that interest group liberalism needs to be replaced by a juridical democracy in order to restore the rule of law.